InseeFr/Bowie/GET-STARTED.md

 You can find an example of Kubernetes objects specs [here](./deploiement/Stromae-V1/).

+Before launching the commands, go to the folder containing the values or the Kubernetes objects specs.
 The following command allows you to install Stromae-db  :  `kubectl apply -f .`

 In this example, you can now find the Simpsons test questionnaire at https://stromae.example.com/rmesstromae/fr/esa-dc-2018/m1/new?unite-enquete=123456789

-#### DDI-Access-Services

-There is currently no helm-chart associated with the deployment of Eno.
-You must use Kubernetes objects specs of which yu can find an example [here](./deploiement/DDI-Access-Services/).

-Note : DDI-Access-Services connects to the Pogues database: it is necessary to take the same database configuration (user, password, etc.) in the properties.

-The following command allows you to install DDI-Access-Services  : `kubectl apply -f .`

-In this example, you can now find DDI-Access-Services's swagger at https://ddi-access-services.example.com/swagger-ui/dist/

-#### Pogues

-You can use the [Helm Chart to deploy Pogues UI, Pogues Back Office and initialize Postgre database](https://github.com/InseeFr/Helm-Charts/tree/main/charts/pogues).

-You can find the database initialization script [here](./deploiement/Pogues/pogues-bdd-backup.sql) This script initializes the database with metadata (mocked metadata repository data) and a first test questionnaire : the Simpsons questionnaire.

-You can find an example of values [here](./deploiement/Pogues/pogues-values.yaml).

-The following command allows you to install Pogues : `helm install pogues inseefr/pogues -f pogues-values.yaml`

-In this example, you can now find Pogues-Back-Office's swagger at https://pogues-back-office.example.com/swagger-ui/dist/ and Pogues at https://pogues.example.com

-**You have finished installing an instance of Survey Design Product in your kubernetes cluster: enjoy on https://pogues.example.com !**
+**You have finished installing an instance of Bowie in your kubernetes cluster: enjoy on https://pogues.example.com !**

 ## Other installations